 The role of the External Examiner is to monitor the form, content and procedures of the course and to monitor the standards and consistency of the examination.
 The External Examiner will be an academic in architectural education at another educational institution or an experienced practitioner who is familiar with the requirements of the examination in professional practice.

-The current External Examiner is Steven Best.
+The current External Examiner is Wendy Robbins, University of the West of England.

 21.3 The Internal Examiner